ibm-watson-iot/iot-cpp/docs/cpp_cli_for_devices.rst

 The Properties class has setter/getter methods to initialize the values which are used to interact with the Watson IoT Platform module.

-The following code shows a device client publishing events in a Quickstart mode.
+The following code shows a device client instantiation using properties object in a Quickstart mode.

 .. code:: C++